SuffolkLITLab/rss_algo/README.md

     - [RSS Feeds | WIRED](https://www.wired.com/about/rss-feeds/)
     - [Slate’s RSS feeds.](https://slate.com/rss)

 3. And if you can't find anything that way, you're best bet is viewing a webpage's source (`right click + view source` in most browsers).
 This will open a text file where you can look for a link ending in `.rss`.
 Here, `Control/Command + F` is your friend.
+For example, this is how you can find YouTube and SubStack feeds which are of the form `https://www.youtube.com/feeds/videos.xml?channel_id=UCHnyfMqiRRG1u-2MsSQLbXA` and `https://badastronomy.substack.com/feed/` repectivly.

 FWIW, here's a set of feeds I was able to find: [list of feeds](https://github.com/SuffolkLITLab/rss_algo/blob/main/js/feeds.js) They are the source of the groups found under "My Feeds."

 # Troubleshooting

 Make sure that your url is a properly formated url (e.g. `https://rss.nytimes.com/services/xml/rss/nyt/HomePage.xml`).
-More suggestions coming soon.
+If that doens'y work try opeing your feed in a browser like FireFox where it will show you the XML.
+I've noticed that a good number of sites have links to RSS feeds that haven't been updated in years despite new content being created (e.g., [https://www.smithsonianmag.com/rss/](https://www.smithsonianmag.com/rss/)). :(